Add anchors within articles

 Sample anchor hash

-5. The editor will display an anchor icon where you added the anchor.
-You can click on this icon at any time to review or edit the anchor hash, or remove the anchor entirely.
-(This icon will not be displayed in the live article, only the editor!)
+Select this icon at any time to review or edit the anchor hash or remove the anchor entirely.
+(This icon isn't displayed in the live article, only the editor!)

 Once that anchor exists, you can insert links to it either from the same article or from a different article.